-General animation supervisory assistant Yumi Iguchi is impressed by the new iteration of the fourth episode and decides to begin work on the retakes.
-Later on, Aoi is faced with a heavy workload regarding the fourth and ninth episodes.
-After checking the finished cuts, she delivers the key frames she has for the ninth episode to director Masashi Yamada for checking, and he instructs her to wake him up early so he could check the key frames that have not been delivered yet.
-Doing so, Aoi is then instructed to give the key frames to the general animation supervisor, Rinko Ogasawara.
-After Rinko checks the key frames, Aoi sends them to in-between inspector Chiemi Dōmoto, then realizes she mistakenly sent one of the cuts to the camera department and retrieves it.
-Later on, she finds that one of the key frames she requested has not been delivered to her and calls lazy freelance key animator Mitsuhide Kisa to finish the cuts.
+General animation supervisory assistant Yumi Iguchi is impressed by the new iteration of the 4th episode & decides to begin work on the retakes.
+Aoi is faced with a heavy workload regarding the 4th & 9th episodes.
+After Rinko checks the key frames, Aoi sends them to in-between inspector Chiemi Dōmoto, then realizes she mistakenly sent one of the cuts to the camera department.
+She finds that one of the key frames she requested has not been delivered to her & calls lazy freelance key animator Mitsuhide Kisa to finish the cuts.
 Although he begins work, the process is delayed due to his laziness.
-As he finishes, the missing key frame is delivered late due to the truck being held back in roadworks.
-On the day before episode four is due to air, a problem with the studio's FTP server results in the delivery of an external studio's color shots getting delayed.
-Aoi panics, but she is comforted by fellow production assistant Erika Yano.
-Eventually, the staff manages to pull together and get episode four delivered on time, with the retakes being well-received.
+The missing key frame is stuck on a truck being held back in roadworks.
+On the day before episode 4 is due to air, a problem with the studio's FTP server results in the delivery of an external studio's color shots getting delayed.

 As Shizuka goes in for her first audition at Prussia Studio, she becomes nervous about going up against popular voice actress Rina Sōma.
 When she is the next one to audition, her nervousness gets the better of her, although the director is impressed.
 Meanwhile, Aoi receives a call from her mother, who congratulates her on her work on Exodus! despite her confusion about the story, and informs her that her father was also impressed.
 The scene then flashes back to the time Aoi, Ema, Shizuka, Misa, and Midori presented their club's anime back in high school; although the students were unimpressed by it, the five of them still found pride in their work.
 The next day, Aoi, Ema, and Shizuka meet up with Misa, now a 3D computer graphics operator, and Midori, a college student who is aspiring to be a scriptwriter.
 Together, they watch a movie, visit the park, go shopping, and get some drinks.
 While at Shizuka's workplace, Aoi, Ema, and Misa tell each other about the hardships they are experiencing at work, while Shizuka laments that she has not done anything significant in her work and that she did not do too well on her audition.
 Later on, Aoi receives a call from Tarō, who asks for her help, but when he goes off-topic, she hangs up on him.
 When the get-together ends and Aoi and Ema ride the train home, the former remarks that she does not have a concrete anime-related goal in mind.
 While walking home, Aoi receives a call from Tarō, who again tries asking for help, but she hangs up on him.
 The next day, things become hectic at the office with Seiichi being behind on storyboards and Ryōsuke deciding to drop out of directing the eighth episode following an argument with Tarō.